isomerpages/nparks-gardening/_get-involved/Social Enterprise Community Urban Farm (SECUF).md

 		<li><input type="checkbox" id="accordion3">
 		<label for="accordion3">Eligibilty Criteria</label><div>
 			<ul>
-				<li>Applicants must be a Social Enterprise registered with the Singapore Centre for Social Enterprise (raiSE)</li>
+				<li>Applicants must be a Social Enterprise member with the Singapore Centre for Social Enterprise (raiSE)</li>
 				<li>Applicants must not have tapped onto any other government grants of a similar nature for the same project.
 Applicants can still seek funding from other non-government sources and will be required to submit a declaration on their funding sources in the application form</li>
 			</ul>
 		</div></li>